ericjang/aibook/sources/chapter09.md

 Ken Stanley’s "Why Greatness can be Planned" is an excellent treastie on the tension between open-endedness and direct goal optimization.
 He argues that hat sometimes, in order to achieve a difficult goal, you must optimize for something else indirectly.
 Being single-mindedly focused on a specific objective often results in greedy optimization, where spending time doing anything else takes you away from the local minima.
 Paradoxically, approaches that try to visit *everywhere* in the space of outcomes can lead to other goals and unintentionally useful outcomes.
 One example brought up in the book is the invention of vacuum tube transistors - they were originally invented for studying electricity, but re-purposed for the invention of computers.
 If humanity was single-mindedly focused on building computing engines, they may not have found the time to work on other problems that would have discovered the vacuum tube.

 Taking inspiration from this principle of "open-ended search", we want to assemble all manner of diverse, interesting capabilities, and re-purpose interesting behaviors to solve hard intelligence problems.
 Jungle Basketball is the "side quest" (albeit a hard one!) that helps us find interesting behaviors.
 It's likely that optimizing Jungle Basketball will produce agents that are not particularly good at basketball, but quite useful for some other task.
-Vice versa, when we later extend Jungle Football to tackle other problems, it's possible that we'll accidentally discover a good basketball player.
+Conversely, when we later extend Jungle Football to tackle other problems, it's possible that we'll accidentally discover a good basketball player in the process of solving for a different task.
+It is for this reason that the evolution of agents should span a diverse range of environmental conditions and behavioral adaptations, so that the chances of something being re-purposed for another advantageous trait is maximized.

 We will refine these ideas as we train more and more complex agents and introduce human-in-the-loop RL in [chapter 11](chapter11.html).